 Here are 10 signs that you need more Vitamin D:

 If you do not regularly expose your bare skin to sunlight, or if you work indoors most of the time, or if you wear sunscreen daily, you may have a vitamin D deficiency.

 As you get older, your skin gets thinner and does not produce the same levels of vitamin D as it used to.
-In addition, your kidneys are not as efficient at converting it into useable form.
+In addition, your kidneys are not as efficient at converting it into usable form.

 Serotonin, the brain hormone associated with happy feelings, increases during exposure to bright sunlight, and likewise drops due to lack of exposure ("Seasonal Affective Disorder" is common in areas with little sunlight during the winter months).
 Studies have shown that people with depression also typically have low vitamin D levels.

 People with darker skin require as much as 5 times more sun exposure to produce the same amount of vitamin D as lighter-skinned people.

 Sleepiness during the day is often associated with low levels of vitamin D.

 A condition called osteomalacia can develop when there is a defect in the bone-building process, causing your bones to "soften."
 The resulting aches and pains can be a sign of low vitamin D.

 Vitamin D improves immune function and reduces inflammation throughout the body, so frequent illness can signal a deficiency.

 People with gluten sensitivity, celiac disease, Crohn's disease, or inflammatory bowel disease have difficulty absorbing vitamins.
-This includes a fat-soluable vitamin like vitamin D, as well.
+This includes a fat-soluble vitamin like vitamin D, as well.

 Since vitamin D is a fat-soluble vitamin, people with more fat cells effectively "dilute" your vitamin D levels, making it less available to the other parts of the body where it is needed.
 You may need extra vitamin D to keep your levels normal.

-(10) Your blood pressure is high.
 Vitamin D plays a role in regulating your blood pressure, so if high blood pressure is an issue, it's a good idea to get your vitamin D levels checked too.